cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

 ## Overview

-The primary objective of this project is twofold:

-1. To identify gene sets and individual genes that exhibit a strong association with patients who experience methotrexate-induced mucositis.

-2. To leverage the insights gained from these gene sets to develop a machine learning algorithm aimed at predicting patient susceptibility to mucositis.

-By coupling rigorous gene set enrichment analysis with machine learning techniques, the aim is to create a predictive model that can efficiently forecast the risk of methotrexate-induced mucositis in cancer patients.
+This repository accompanies the publication:

+**Zhang XYC, Scott EN, Maagdenberg H, Man A, Li KH, Rassekh SR, Carleton BC, Ross CJD, Wasserman WW, Loucks CM.** *Pathway-Informed Machine Learning Identifies Genetic Predictors of High-Dose Methotrexate-Induced Mucositis in Pediatric Acute Lymphoblastic Leukemia*. **Clinical Pharmacology & Therapeutics**.
+2026. https://doi.org/10.1002/cpt.70135

+The study investigated the genetic architecture of high-dose methotrexate-induced mucositis in pediatric acute lymphoblastic leukemia through pathway-informed feature engineering, gene set enrichment analysis, and machine learning.
+Biological pathways associated with mucositis susceptibility were identified and incorporated into predictive models to improve risk stratification.

-This repository contains code and workflows for a comprehensive gene set enrichment analysis, along with machine-learning models focusing on methotrexate-induced mucositis in cancer patients.
-Specifically, the repository includes R scripts for feature engineering and Python scripts for running the XGBoost models and calling APIs from pathway databases and Ensembl GRCh37.
-Publicly available datasets were used to identify biological pathways linked to adverse drug reactions.
+This repository contains the code and computational workflows used for pathway curation, feature engineering, gene set analysis, and gradient-boosted decision tree modeling.
+The repository includes R scripts for genomic feature generation and Python scripts for machine learning analyses, pathway database integration, and annotation using Ensembl GRCh37 resources.

-**Note**: This repository does not contain patient data or identifiers to ensure confidentiality.
+To protect patient privacy and comply with institutional ethics requirements, no patient-level genotype, phenotype, or clinical data are included in this repository.
+Publicly available resources and pathway databases were used where possible, and all code required to reproduce the computational analyses is provided.

 ## Table of Contents